Han Kuo-yu

-Han was elected Mayor of Kaohsiung in November 2018, and became the first Kuomintang politician since Wu in 1998 to hold the office.
-He was the KMT candidate for the 2020 Taiwanese presidential election, but lost to Tsai Ing-wen.
-On 6 June 2020, Han was recalled from his position as mayor and officially stepped down on 12 June.
-He returned to the Legislative Yuan after winning a party-list seat in the 2024 legislative election.
-Han took office as member and was elected the president of the Legislative Yuan on 1 February 2024.
+Han ran unsuccessfully in the 2017 Kuomintang chairmanship election against Wu Den-yih, placing fourth.
+In 2018, Han ran for Mayor of Kaohsiung and won the election as a dark horse and populist candidate.
+He was the first member of the KMT to hold the office since 1998.
+The party nominated him as its candidate in the 2020 Taiwanese presidential election, though he lost to Tsai Ing-wen.
+In 2020, Han was recalled from his position as mayor.
+He returned to the Legislative Yuan after winning a party-list seat in the 2024 legislative election and was elected the president of the Legislative Yuan on February 1, 2024.